Engineering education: Taiwan

 Engineering is one of the most popular majors among universities in Taiwan.
 The engineering degrees are over a quarter of the bachelor's degrees in Taiwan.
+Campuses include the National Taiwan University of Science and Technology.

 Europe

 Austria

 In Austria, similar to Germany, an engineering degree can be obtained from either universities or Fachhochschulen (universities of applied sciences).
 As in most of Europe, the education usually consists of a 3-year bachelor's degree and a 2-year master's degree.

 A lower engineering degree is offered by Höheren Technische Lehranstalten, (HTL, Higher Technical Institute), a form of secondary college which reaches from grade 9 to 13.
 There are disciplines like civil engineering, electronics, information technology, etc.

 In the 5th year of HTL, as in other secondary schools in Austria, there is a final exam, called Matura.
 Graduates obtain an Ingenieur engineering degree after three years of work in the studied field.

 Bulgaria

 The beginning of higher engineering education in Bulgaria is established by the Law for Establishing a Higher Technical School in Sofia in 1941.
 Only two years later however because of the bombs flying over Sofia, the school was evacuated in Lovech, and the regular classes were discontinued.
 The learning process started again in 1945 when the university became a State Polytechnic.

 In Bulgaria, engineers are trained in the three basic degrees – bachelor, master and doctor.
 Since the Bologna declaration, students receive a bachelor's degree (4 years of studies), optionally followed by a master's degree (1 years of studies).
 The science and engineering courses include lecture and laboratory education.
 The main subjects to be studied are mathematics, physics, chemistry, electrical engineering, etc. The degree received after completing with a state exam or defense of a thesis.
 Absolvents are awarded with the Ing. title always put in front of one's name.

 Some of engineering specialties are completely traditional, such as machine building, computer and software engineering, automation, electrical engineering, electronics.
 Newer specialties are engineering design, mechatronics, aviation engineering, industrial engineering.

 The following technical universities prepare mainly engineers in Bulgaria: